"June 10, 2015 -- A new class of medications can lower "bad" LDL cholesterol to unheard-of levels, and it may be on the horizon.

 In a study without a concurrent control group, 29 patients ages 6 to 37 years with homozygous FH received maximum daily doses of 20 to 80 mg of LIPITOR.
 The mean LDL-C reduction in this study was 18%.
 Twenty-five patients with a reduction in LDL-C had a mean response of 20% (range of 7% to 53%, median of 24%); the remaining 4 patients had 7% to 24% increases in LDL-C. Five of the 29 patients had absent LDL-receptor function.
 Of these, 2 patients also had a portacaval shunt and had no significant reduction in LDL-C. The remaining 3 receptor-negative patients had a mean LDL-C reduction of 22%.

-Hypercholesterolemia (Mean Percentage Change From Baseline at Endpoint in Intention-to-Treat
+or Severe Hypercholesterolemia (Mean Percentage Change From Baseline at

 The safety and efficacy of doses above 20 mg have not been studied in controlled trials in children.
 The long-term efficacy of LIPITOR therapy in childhood to reduce morbidity and mortality in adulthood has not been established.